-IDEA ensures that appropriate measures are taken to verify, upon enrollment, that a student is entitled to enroll.
-Any student admitted to IDEA must have records such as report card and/or transcript from the previous school attended to verify his or her academic standing.
+IDEA ensures that appropriate measures are taken to verify, on enrollment, that a student is entitled to enroll.
+Any student admitted to IDEA must have records such as report card(s) and/or transcript(s) from the previous school attended to verify his or her academic standing.
+If a student is enrolling from a homeschool program, IDEA may ask for information on the curriculum used as part of the homeschool program, student work samples, proof of work completion, or other information to assist with making grade placement decisions.
+IDEA may also request for the student to take an appropriate assessment to evaluate existing competency in reading and math.

 Verification of residency and current immunization records are also required.
 Every student enrolling in IDEA for the first time must present documentation of immunizations as required by the Texas Department of State Health Services.
-Any student without current immunization records on file at the campus, and who is not entitled to provisional enrollment under rules adopted by the Department of State Health Services, will result in the student being excluded from attendance until records are received.
+Any student without current immunization records on file at the campus, and who is not entitled to provisional enrollment under rules adopted by the Department of State Health Services, will be excluded from attendance until records are received.

-No later than 30 days after enrolling as a first-year student in IDEA, the parent/guardian and public school in which the student was previously enrolled shall furnish records that verify the identity of the student.
+No later than 30 days after enrolling as a first-year student in IDEA, the legal guardian and public school in which the student was previously enrolled shall furnish records that verify the identity of the student.
 These records may include the student's birth certificate or a copy of the student's school records from the most recently attended school.
 Children will not be denied enrollment because they failed to meet this requirement.

-IDEA will forward a student's records on request to the school in which a student seeks or intends to enroll without the necessity of the parent's/guardian's consent.
+IDEA will forward a student's records on request to the school in which a student seeks or intends to enroll without the necessity of the legal guardian's consent.